stasdot/code-sentinel/README.md

 # CODE SENTINEL

-AI-powered code vulnerability scanner using local and cloud-based AI models.
+AI-powered code vulnerability scanner in Python with support for local (Ollama) and cloud-based AI models.

 ## Features